-Baobab is a 100% natural and organic African superfruit.
-It is the only fruit in the world that dries on the branch, producing a natural superfood powder that is exceptionally nutrient-dense and supports a wide range of health and beauty benefits.
+Baobab is the fruit of Africa's 'Tree of Life.'
+The only fruit in the world that dries on the branch, we simply harvest and sieve to produce a 100% natural and organic powder that is exceptionally nutrient-rich, supporting a wide range of benefits.

 Baobab powder is a rich source of Vitamin C, which contributes to normal:

 - Healthy, glowing skin